Mennatalla-Khougha/simple_shell/README.md

+0x16.
+C - Simple Shell.
-We create our own shell
+_We create our own shell_